About

 Contact

-Get in touch if you have memories of Stoke Newington you’d like to share, old photographs or documents related to the area, or if you’d like to invite me to give a talk.
-You’re also welcome to reach out with any questions about the history of Stoke Newington.
+Get in touch if you have memories, photographs or documents relating to Stoke Newington, or if you’d like to invite me to give a talk.

 Amir Dotan